esbuild/community-plugins/README.md

 * [esbuild-plugin-pnp](https://github.com/shiftx/esbuild-plugin-pnp): A plugin to support yarn 2 (berry) with PnP (Plug’n’Play).
 * [esbuild-plugin-postcss-literal](https://github.com/nativew/esbuild-plugin-postcss-literal): A plugin to transform tagged template literals with PostCSS.
 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous npm install.
+* [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.

 ## How to use a plugin